V-Vivek/Data-Engineering-Assignments/PythonAssignment-1-Part2.md

     print(string[-1:-8:-1])

 Q30.
-Resverse the string given in the above question.
+Reverse the string given in the above question.

     print(string[::-1])